fabricks-framework/fabricks/framework/README.md

   - `name`: The name of the stage.
   - `path_options`: Options for the storage path.
   - `options`: Options for the stage.

+  For some samples, see in the [tests/runtime/bronze Folder](tests/runtime/bronze)
 - `silver`: The intermediate stage of the data pipeline.
 This includes:
   - `name`: The name of the stage.
   - `path_options`: Options for the storage path.
   - `options`: Options for the stage.

+  For some samples, see in the [tests/runtime/silver Folder](tests/runtime/silver)
 - `gold`: The final stage of the data pipeline.
 This includes:
   - `name`: The name of the stage.
   - `path_options`: Options for the storage path.
   - `options`: Options for the stage.

+  For some samples, see in the [tests/runtime/gold Folder](tests/runtime/gold)

+The folder names and the stage names can be configures in the main Fabricks config, you don't have t o stick with the defaults

 ## Other Configurations